trekcc-ops/gemp-stccg/gemp-module/docker/readme.md

 	* It is exposed on localhost:35001 (unless you changed this port in step 7.2) and uses the user/pass of `gempuser`/`gemppassword` (unless you changed this in step 6).
 	* If you can see the `gemp_db` database with `league_participation` and other tables, you're golden.
 11. Now we need to compile the gemp code.
-    a.
-Open a terminal inside the `gemp_app` container
+    1. Open a terminal inside the `gemp_app` container
         * If using portainer.io,
             * log in
             * select your 'Local' endpoint